CalendarUtilityService/easyappointments/SCHEDUCAL_INTEGRATION.md

 ## Overview

-The ScheduCal integration synchronizes appointments between Easy!Appointments and the ScheduCal calendar service.
-When appointments are created, updated, or deleted in Easy!Appointments, they are automatically synced to ScheduCal.
+The ScheduCal integration sends calendar invitations directly to customers instead of emails with ICS attachments.
+When appointments are created, updated, or cancelled in Easy!Appointments, ScheduCal sends the appropriate calendar invitation to the customer's email address.

 ## Configuration